Gëzim Shalaj: Later career

 On 8 January 2018, Shalaj joined the defending Superleague of Kosovo champions Trepça'89.
 He returned to his native country to sign for Swiss Promotion League side Breitenrain Bern at the end of the 2018–19 season.
 Ahead of the 2019–20 season, Shalaj joined Swiss 1.
 Liga side FC Naters.

 Style of play

 Speaking in July 2012, Luzern manager Murat Yakin described Shalaj as "very fast" with a "strong left foot".
-Speaking in September 2016, Shalaj said that "I am left-footed, I play on the wing and I like to cross, I like to go one against one and get balls into the striker".